-Wanna loop the loop?
-Do your kids wanna loop the loop?
-Jolly good, jolly good.
-This is a loop the loop flavoured jaunt.
-A lasso of joy.
-A ring of splendour.
-A circle of hysteria.
-Ok, it’s just a round trip.
-No big deal.
-But it is rather super.
-Joburg to Joburg.
+This is a loop-the-loop flavoured jaunt.
+A rather super round trip Jo'burg to Jo'burg.
 You’ll see sea, city and Eswatini.
 That’s the old Swaziland.
 You’ll sleep in a tent, a treehouse and a game reserve.
 And you’ll travel at your own pace.
-3 weeks of freedom, harnessing the best of South Africa.
+Three weeks of freedom, enjoying the best of South Africa.
 We’re done with the curly descriptions, you are safe to read on.

 |Highlights||Kruger National Park, Swaziland (Kingdom of Eswatini), Gauteng, KwaZulu-Natal|

 So, get ready for a hefty chunk of sassy South Africa - the southern most country in Africa.
 That's your first fact for the kids.
 Here's another: scientists have discovered modern humans began here.
 Deep in limestone caves, 50km northwest of Johannesburg.
 Which just happens to be your first stop.
 Here, bones were found.
 Fossilised bones.
 Tell the children they were Mrs Ples's.
 "Mrs Ples's?!
 Who's she and what's she doing here?"
 It's no joke, that is her nickname and she's the most complete skull of an hominid ever found in South Africa.
 She's an old girl too.
 Obviously.
 Old by several million years.
 And she thought this part of Planet Earth was rather splendid.
 It was, and is.
 Even all these years later.